CaoyiXue/REPORT/README.md

 int CalculateEditDistance(std::string a, std::string b);
 ```
 ### Description:
-1. Create vector with shape (a.length+1, b.length+1).
+1. Create vector "res" with shape (a.length+1, b.length+1).
 Initialize the base case, for example:\
 a.length = 3, b.length = 2;\
     [0,1,2,3,4]\
     [1,0,0,0,0]\